ConjureFi/docs/protocol/conjure-assets.md

 **Uniswap**

 Here a user can supply an ERC20 token address and an Uniswap Oracle will calculate the TWAP price for the token.
+The token must be registered with the oracle contract and have a price history.

 **Custom**